Summit Therapeutics plc: Director/PDMR Shareholding

 Director / PDMR Share Dealing

-Oxford, UK, Cambridge, MA, US, 16 July - Summit Therapeutics plc (AIM: SUMM, NASDAQ: SMMT), announces that it was notified on 13 July 2018 that Glyn Edwards, Summit's Chief Executive Officer, purchased 150,000 ordinary shares of 1p each in the Company at 38 pence per share.
+Oxford, UK, Cambridge, MA, US, 17 July 2018 - Summit Therapeutics plc (AIM: SUMM, NASDAQ: SMMT), announces that it was notified on 16 July 2018 that Dr Frank Armstrong, Summit's Non-Executive Chairman, purchased 25,000 ordinary shares of 1p each in the Company at 39.5 pence per share.

 The notification set out below is provided in accordance with the requirements of the EU Market Abuse Regulation.